Cart 0

 There are things in my life that are incredibly hard to carry and yet I have to move them a few times a year.
 And so I think about them a lot, more than I want to.

-I once threw my back out for two weeks, taking the air conditioner in and out of the window.
-Twice a year I pick up this grime covered heavy thing that is balanced on top of a sharp plastic window edge and flimsy extra plastic wing, all the way outside a cramped window with future victims on the street below, with its one entire side that you can’t touch without either bleeding or damaging the air conditioner, and its every other side with sharp parts and the solid road air particles of Aramingo Ave.
+I once threw my back out for two weeks, taking the air conditioner out of the window.
+Twice a year I pick up this grime covered heavy thing that is balanced on top of a sharp plastic window edge and flimsy extra plastic wing, all the way outside a cramped window with potential victims on the street below, with its one entire side that you can’t touch without either bleeding or damaging the air conditioner, and its every other side with sharp parts and the solid road air particles of Aramingo Ave.
 Thankfully since the back incident, Brian deals with the abomination.

 There’s the sofa with it’s beautiful curves on every surface and walls all the way down to the floor that has absolutely nothing to grab onto except the edge at the very bottom but is weighted so that it will fall backward, even with the effort of two people it asks you if you’re sure you’d rather not drag and push it and scratch the floor every bit of the way instead.
 Every time we mop the house we move this and have this conversation all over again.